Get Away From It All With These 17 Money-Saving Cruise Tips

 10. Consider an Inside Cabin

 Inside cabins don’t have the greatest views, unless you enjoy staring at walls, but they are the cheapest.
+Some cruise lines even have LED screens with live video that mirrors what you might see outside of a window.
 This is all a matter of personal preference, as some passengers can’t go without a nice balcony with a view.

 However, most cruise ships have so much entertainment and food to offer that, most likely, you’ll be spending very little time in your room.